ADS-AI/QDup/README.md

 # Project 8.
 Question similarity.

 This repository is an implementation of the Question Duplicacy detection model developed for [Extramarks Ltd](https://www.extramarks.com).
-The purpose of the project was to TODO
+Demonstration video [here](https://www.youtube.com/watch?v=loh0_-7XLW4).

 ### Pipeline of the model